merenlab/anvio.org/help/main/programs/anvi-estimate-metabolism/index.md

 anvi&#45;estimate&#45;metabolism &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span> &#45;&#45;include&#45;stray&#45;KOs
 </div>

 If your input database includes annotations to stray KOs and you _don't_ want to use them for computing pathway completeness and copy number, then simply leave out this flag.
-However, you may get an error once anvi'o encounters a KO that it doesn't recognize.
+However, you may get an error once anvi'o stumbles upon a KO that it doesn't recognize.
 In that case, you should explicitly request to ignore these annotations by adding the flag `--ignore-unknown-KOs`, as suggested in the error message:

 <div class="codeblock" markdown="1">
 anvi&#45;estimate&#45;metabolism &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span> &#45;&#45;ignore&#45;unknown&#45;KOs